layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step3.md

-Let's deploy a sample application to run on Linkerd to get you better acquainted with the various feeatures of Linkerd and Meshery.
+Let's deploy a sample application to run on Linkerd to get you better acquainted with the various features of Linkerd and Meshery.

 ## Emojivoto